With “Green Living” a trend has entered the living room that has a lasting impact on life in your own four walls

 Homeowners, too architects and urban planners are provided with the "Guide to Sustainable Building" from the Federal Ministry for Environment held accountable.
 The aim is to reduce greenhouse gas emissions by 2050 to 80% and the primary energy requirement in the building sector by 95% by 80.

-There are numerous seals of quality which concern different criteria of sustainability in the construction industry.
-For example, the "German seal of approval for sustainable construction" (gold, silver, bronze) and international certifications for green building such as LEED, BREAM.
-Four basic principles can be cited as representative of the multitude of criteria.
+There are numerous seals of approval that define various criteria for sustainability in Construction industry have developed, including the “German Seal of Approval for Sustainable Building” (gold, silver, bronze) and international certifications for green building such as LEED, BREAM.
+Four basic principles can be named as representative of the multitude of criteria.

-Before the start of the construction phase, the decision is made as to where the building should be erected.
-Preferably, a place should be chosen where nature already offers space and ecosystems can be obtained.
-While efficient construction has always been the focus, today it is also about the concentration on the essential.
-The so-called sufficiency thought backs up what is really needed and what size is sufficient.
-Land take-up should be reduced.
-Trees, bushes and meadows around the building are preserved as far as possible before artificial new gardens are built.
+Before the construction phase begins, the decision is made as to where the building should be built.
+It is preferable to choose a place where nature already offers space or where the ecosystem can be preserved.
+While efficient construction was always in the foreground, it is now also a matter of concentrating on the essentials.
+The so-called sufficiency concept questions what is really needed and which size is sufficient.
+Land use is to be reduced.
+Trees, bushes and meadows around the building are largely preserved before artificially new gardens are built.
 Building in nature versus building instead of nature.

 The protection of the local environment also requires the reduction of pollutants that can escape from building materials.
 A social aspect is the inclusion of the environment in the building, eg through publicly accessible gardens and interiors.

 Architects are called upon to put renewable energies at the center of their work.
 The sun can not only generate energy in the form of solar systems and heat buildings.
 Optimally used daylight can minimize the use of lighting systems during the day.
 The warming effects of the earth have also been harnessed by architects through geothermal heating elements placed under the building.
 In terms of urban electricity supply, wind turbines are an important source.
 It could also be used on a smaller scale for residential buildings.